MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/setup-for-work-orders/scheduled-execution.md

 # Scheduled execution

-Work order service levels, which are described in the previous section, can be used to set up scheduled execution.
-You can use scheduled execution to provide flexibility in work planning for the maintenance worker by setting up more detailed or less detailed requirements regarding the interval during which a work order should be completed.
-For example, if a maintenance worker has completed a job faster than expected in a production facility, the worker may be able to complete a job nearby, not necessarily planned for the current day, but for the current week.
-This approach provides the possibility of optimizing worker planning and job completion.
+You can use work order service levels to set up scheduled execution.
+(For more information about work order service levels, see [Service level and description](service-level-and-description.md).)
+Scheduled execution provides flexibility in work planning for maintenance workers, because you can set up more detailed or less detailed requirements for the interval that a work order should be completed during.
+For example, a maintenance worker who completes a job faster than expected in a production facility might be able to move on to another nearby job that was planned for the current week but not necessarily for the current day.
+This approach allows for optimization of worker planning and job completion.

-Scheduled execution can be set up for various levels related to a work order.
-You can set up generic lines - as shown in the figure below - that are not limited to specific work order types, asset types, and so on.
-Or you can create specific scheduled execution lines that apply to a work order type, asset type, maintenance job type, and so on, or a combination.
+Scheduled execution can be set up for various levels that are related to a work order.
+You can set up generic lines that aren't limited to specific work order types, asset types, or other levels.
+Alternatively, you can create scheduled execution lines that apply to a specific work order type, asset type, maintenance job type, or other level, or to a combination of levels.

-1. Click **Asset management** > **Setup** > **Work orders** > **Scheduled execution**.
+1. Select **Asset management** \> **Setup** \> **Work orders** \> **Scheduled execution**.
-2. Click **New** to create a new scheduled execution line.
+2. Select **New** to create a scheduled execution line.
-3. Make selections as required in the **Functional location**, **Work order type**, **Asset type**, **Manufacturer**, **Model**, **Maintenance job type category**, **Maintenance job type**, **Maintenance job type variant**, or **Trade** fields.
+3. In the **Functional location**, **Work order type**, **Asset type**, **Manufacturer**, **Model**, **Maintenance job type category**, **Maintenance job type**, **Maintenance job type variant**, and **Trade** fields, select values as you require.
-4. Select a work order service level in the **Service level** field.
-If you leave this field blank, you can make the most generic scheduled execution line - as shown in the first record in the figure below.
-That line is set up to allow all work orders that have no work order service level to be scheduled for a specific date and time.
+4. In the **Service level** field, select a work order service level.
+If you leave this field blank, you make the most generic type of scheduled execution line.
+For an example of a generic line, see the first record in the illustration that follows.
+That line enables all work orders that have no work order service level to be scheduled for a specific date and time.
-5. Select the time interval in the **Scheduled execution** field.
+5. In the **Scheduled execution** field, select the time interval.
-6. Click **Save**.
+6. Select **Save**.

 ![Figure 1](media/20-setup-for-work-orders.png)